Report Noise Nuisance

 You don’t have to employ a solicitor, but we suggest that you take some legal advice.

-To report a noise problem that is on going between 2200 – 0200 hours on either a Friday or Saturday night, phone 0800 0281870.
+To report a noise problem that is occurring outside of normal working hours, phone 0800 0281870.
 If the lines are busy please leave your details on the answer machine and we will contact you as soon as we can.

 We have officers who work outside of normal working hours regularly and they may be able to attend to witness the reported noise shortly after your call and take any necessary action.
 When officers are not on duty, we log calls for action the next working day or we ask you to contact us during office hours to discuss the problem.